 Independence Palace (Reunification Palace)

-The Independence Palace is where the Fall of Saigon officially ended the Vietnam War in 1975, making it one of the most historically significant buildings in the country.
+The Independence Palace, also known as Reunification Palace, is where the Fall of Saigon officially ended the Vietnam War in 1975, making it one of the most historically significant buildings in the country.
 You can tour the preserved rooms, including the war bunkers, and see where South Vietnam's government operated during the conflict.

 Saigon Central Post Office